Activision has outlined Season 6 of ‘Call Of Duty: Modern Warfare’

 - Verdansk Riverside: The Ground War mode specific map takes a chunk of the Warzone map and turns it into a core multiplayer map.
 Various buildings and vehicles will drastically shake up the heat of battle in this large-scale battle.

-All the new features and maps were highlighted throughout a Call Of Duty: Modern Warfare Season 6 trailer, showcasing what fans will be diving into.
+All the new features and maps were highlighted throughout a Season 6 trailer, showcasing what fans will be diving into.
 A Halloween inspired mode has also been teased to begin on October 20, with iconic horror movie villain Jigsaw heard laughing in the background.

 Check out the trailer below: